-Nestled in among 28 of some of the rarest and most significant award winning cars of the ‘50’s, ‘60’s & ‘70’s is a 1965 Starlight Black Pontiac Tempest LeMans convertible.
+Nestled in among 28 of some of the rarest and most significant award winning cars of the ‘50’s, ‘60’s & ‘70’s is an unrestored original 1965 Starlight Black Pontiac Tempest LeMans convertible.
 With a Red “Morrokide” vinyl interior and White top it is a beauty.
 13,897 of them rolled off the line in ’65 so it wasn’t a particularly rare car.
 Its 326 Cu In V8 with a 2 bbl. carburetor makes 250 HP hooked up to a 2-speed automatic transmission delivers lively performance but it is nothing special.

 Pretty to look at, it has none of the very special qualities of the other 28.
 No thunderous engine, it’s not slathered in chrome with outrageous fins, no 4-speed transmission, it hasn’t been disassembled and restored to showroom condition.

 While its show car stablemates in the “car barn” get exercised and serviced according to a schedule, the LeMans is intended to actually be driven regularly, with the exception of inclement weather.
-It has been checked out to be a reliable everyday driver by Jay Hutchinson, who is in charge maintenance and by Jeff Baker of Jeff Baker Restorations in Yorkville, IL who is responsible for functional driveability.
+It has been checked out to be a reliable everyday driver by Jay Hutchinson, who is in charge maintenance and by Jeff Baker of Jeff Baker Restorations in Yorkville, IL who is responsible for functional drivability.

 Documentation consists of the original Pontiac Owners Guide, Protection Plan booklets, Owners Warranty Book for the Thermo King air-conditioning unit the first owner had installed at 3,026 miles, PHS documentation, copies of titles, ownership records and maintenance receipts.